mckelveygreg/front-end-test/README.md

 - ![#00acc8](https://placehold.it/15/00acc8/000000?text=+) `#00acc8`
 - ![#00acc8](https://placehold.it/15/00acc8/000000?text=+) `#00acc8`

 For the purposes of this exercise, use of these colors is **not allowed**.
 This is for your own protection, as well as to encourage creativity!
+You are allowed to use slight variants of these colors, but these exact hex codes are off limits

 # Fonts
 `fira-sans` is the font family used by Trifoia branding.
 Just like the Trifoia colors, the Trifoia font family is also off limits for this exercise